Optimal sampling for least-squares approximation: Theory of weighted least-squares approximation from random samples

-This result is a standard exercise.
-In particular, the condition number statement follows immediately from \ef{alpha-beta-sigma}.
-We include a short proof of the other parts in the appendix for completeness.
-We also observe that this result holds for arbitrary weight functions $w$ and sample points $x_1,\ldots,x_m$ satisfying the stipulated assumptions.
+The condition number statement in this result follows immediately from \ef{alpha-beta-sigma}.
+The other parts are a standard exercise -- see the appendix for a short proof.
+Observe that this result holds for arbitrary weight functions $w$ and sample points $x_1,\ldots,x_m$ satisfying the stipulated assumptions.
 At this stage, we do not require the sample points to be random.
 This will be used in the next subsection to derive concrete sample complexity estimates.

-\rem{ [The noise bound] On the face of it, the noise term $\nms{e}_{2,w}$ is undesirable since coefficients $e_i$ corresponding to large values of $w(x_i)$ are more heavily weighted than others.
+\rem{ [The noise bound] On the face of it, the noise term $\nms{e}_{2,w}$ is undesirable since terms $e_i$ corresponding to large values of $w(x_i)$ are more heavily weighted than others.
 We will take this into account later when we construct near-optimal sampling measures.
 Specifically, in \S \ref{ss:near-opt-samp} we construct sampling measures that lead to log-linear sample complexity and for which $w(x) \leq 2$.
-Hence, the noise term $\nms{e}_{2,w} \leq \sqrt{2} \nms{e}_{2}$ in this case. }
+Hence, the noise term $\nms{e}_{2,w} \leq \sqrt{2} \nms{e}_{2} / \sqrt{m}$ in this case, which implies that the weighted least-squares approximation is stable in the sense of \S \ref{ss:terminology}. }